trustoverip/spec-up-t-website/docs/getting-started/web-based/running-the-menu-workflow.md

 1. **Navigate to the Workflow**:
    - Go to the [Actions tab](https://github.com/kordwarshuis/myproject4/actions) in your project repository (e.g., `your-username/my-spec-project`).
-   - Scroll through the list of workflows on the left and find **"Menu"**.
+   - Scroll through the list of workflows on the left and find **"Run Menu"**.
 Click it to select it.

 2. **Start the Workflow**:
    - On the right side, click the "Run workflow" button or dropdown (it might be a button or under a small arrow).
 A form will appear with a dropdown menu.